 Rapid rewarming methods provide heat at levels higher than 100 kcal/h.
 Methods include thoracic lavage at 500 mL/min (6.1°C/h), cardiopulmonary bypass (400 kcal/h or 18°C/h), thoracic lavage at 2 L/min (19.7°C/h), ECMO, and AV dialysis (1-4 degrees per hour, and warm-water immersion [1500 kcal/h]).

 In comparison, endogenous shivering provides rewarming at a rate of 300 kcal/h.
 No noninvasive technique rewarms as rapidly as full-body immersion in warm water.
 Known as the Hubbard tank technique, immersion has successfully rewarmed humans with severe hypothermia.
-Unfortunately, patients who require rapid rewarming in the emergency department also need cardiac monitoring and intravenous therapy, both of which are difficult to manage under water.
+Important, however, the effectiveness of warm water baths for hypothermic patients is controversial.
+Immersion in warm water was not recommended by a 2014 expert panel review because of concerns for core temperature afterdrop and the risk of cardiovascular collapse.

 Defibrillation also is difficult; however, defibrillation is likely futile once a patient's core temperature falls below 30°C.